Logo Usage Guidelines

-The logo system designed by UVA for all schools and units in 2016 is designed to be flexible, with options available according to usage.
+The logo system designed by UVA for all schools and units is designed to be flexible, with options available according to usage.
 Guidelines are listed below.

-The monogram logo is designed for applications where horizontal space is limited, such as approved websites, banners, brochures, and advertising.
-This logo is appropriate to use when the audience is familiar with Darden.
-Examples are give-aways, physical products and signage on Grounds and at trade shows.
+This version is designed for applications in which horizontal space is limited, such as in websites, envelopes, banners and trifold brochures.
+The monogram logo is appropriate to use when the audience is familiar with Darden.
+Examples are give aways, physical products, and signage on Grounds and at trade shows.
 It is also approved for use in all display advertising, where there is a clear customer path to the Darden website as a destination, which identifies the full name of the School.
 The monogram may be used on publication covers as long as the primary logo appears on the back cover with the return address.

 Four renderings of the logo are available:

 - Full color (blue and orange) on a white or light background

 - Black on a white or light background

 - White and orange on the Darden blue background

 Darden Centers of Excellence Logo Usage Guidelines

 Darden’s Centers of Excellence use a three-tiered logo.
 The work of the research centers is extremely important to the School.
 Care should be taken to adhere to Darden’s type, photographic and color standards.
 The logos for the centers should follow the same guidelines for use as the Darden logo.